Wirecutter (website): Approach and business model

-The site focuses on writing detailed guides to different categories of consumer products which recommend just one or two best items in the category.
+The site focuses on writing detailed guides to various categories of consumer products, recommending only one or two best items per category.
 It earns most of its revenue from affiliate marketing by including links to its recommendations.
-To prevent bias, the staff who write its reviews are not informed about what commissions, if any, the site receives for different products.
+To prevent bias, the staff who write the reviews are not informed about what commissions, if any, the site receives for different products.
 Due to affiliate revenue, the site is less reliant than other blogs and news sites on advertising revenue, although the Wirecutter site has displayed banner ads in the past.

-Wirecutter has partnered with other websites including Engadget (as of 2015) to provide guest posts sponsored by the company.
-In 2015, Amazon tested a partnership with Wirecutter on a similar sponsored posts format on Amazon's site for recommendations.
-While Wirecutter does perform their own testing of products, they also draw on and cite other reviews by sites like Ravingtechnology, Topyten, Consumer Reports, Reviewed, CNET, and America's Test Kitchen, often using those reviews to filter a large range of products on the market down to a small number of candidates for testing.